SESYNC-ci/raster-time-series-alaska-lesson/docs/_slides/stack.md

 ===

-One way to "classify" pixels as potentially affected by wildfire is to threshold the differrence.
+One way to "classify" pixels as potentially affected by wildfire is to threshold the difference.
 Pixels below "-0.1" mostly belong to the smaller mode, and may represent impacts of wildfire.